Khorramshahr: History

 It was the capital of the Sheikdom of Muhammara, and until 1847, at which time it became Persian territory (according to Article II of the Treaty of Erzurum), Khorramshahr was alternately claimed and occupied by Persia and Turkey.
 Its ruler at the time was an Arab sheikh.

 Iran–Iraq War

-Because of the war, the population of Khorramshahr dropped from 146,706 in the 1976 census to 0 in the 1986 census.
+Because of the Iran–Iraq War, the population of Khorramshahr dropped from 146,706 in the 1976 census to 0 in the 1986 census.
+During the first battle of Khorramshahr, the Iranian propaganda referred to the city as Khuninshahr (خونین شهر, lit.
+'City of Blood'), because of the heavy casualties.
 The population reached 34,750 in the 1991 census and by the 2006 census it reached 123,866, and according to World Gazetteer its population as of 2012 is 138,398, making the population close to what it was before the war.

+2026 Iran war

+Eyewitnesses reported that the city came under attack on the morning of April 6, 2026.